-5. The following screen output signalizes that your setup is correct and that you successfully built the root file system with default settings: Done!
+5. The following screen output signalizes that your setup is correct and that you successfully built the root file system with default settings:

------ Build Finished (Build Time: 00h:30m:48s) ------
+Done! ----- Build Finished (Build Time: 00h:30m:48s) ------

 The 'rootfs.ubi' can be found in the result folder.
-In order to update the TC1 see chapter Linux Updater (see "Linux Updater" on page 310) to update the Root File System.
+In order to update the TC3G see chapter Linux Updater to update the Root File System.